weishc/work-stuff/afanasy/README.md

-Send the jobs with dependencies to the render farm (CGRU Afanasy).
+Send the jobs with dependencies to the render farm (CGRU Afanasy) in Houdini.